cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 ~~~~
 {: #rfc9162_sha256_consistency_receipt_header align="left" title="Example consistency receipt decoded protected header"}

-The CBOR Extended Diagnostic Notation (EDN) for the consistency proof in the Unprotected Header is:
+The EDN for the consistency proof in the Unprotected Header is:

 ~~~~ cbor-diag
 [                                   / Consistency proof 1           /